kkunapuli/kkunapuli.github.io/_pages/dfs/bloom_filter.md

 ### Generate a Baseline

 Let's do a full word count on _Alice in Wonderland_ without any code changes or filtering.
-This will establish a baseline for comparing runtimes and allow us to compute an accurate false positive rate (number of false positives divided by the total number of words).
+This will establish a baseline for comparing runtimes and allow us to compute an accurate false positive rate (number of false positives divided by the total number of unique words).
 Using our existing [word counter](https://kkunapuli.github.io/_pages/dfs/map_reduce/):

 ```sh
 $ time script/driver.sh alice_in_wonderland.txt 778 # count everything